danywayGit/BackTestingSignals/docs/SCRIPT_REFERENCE.md

 # Script Reference Guide

-Quick reference for all scripts in the BackTesting Signals project.
+Quick reference for all scripts in the BackTesting Signals project (v2.1.0 - Updated Nov 4, 2025).

 ## 📋 Table of Contents